Zeros of derivatives of strictly non-real meromorphic functions: Proof of Theorem

 If, in addition, $f$ has finite lower order and all zeros and poles of $f$ and $f''$ are real, then $\beta$, $\gamma$, $\alpha$ and $f'/f$ are all constants, and $f$ satisfies the first equation of (\ref{frepa}). \end{lem} \textit{Proof.} Since $H$ is a rational function, so is $C$.
-Thus $f$ has finitely many poles and multiple zeros, by Lemma \ref{lemalpha0}, and all but finitely many poles of $f'/f$ are real and simple with residue $1$.
-By (\ref{1a}) and (\ref{5aa}) the same is true of poles of $\alpha$ and $\gamma$.
+By (\ref{1a}) and Lemma \ref{lemalpha0}, all but finitely many poles of $\alpha$ are real and simple with residue $1$, and the same is true of $\gamma$ by (\ref{5aa}).
 Let $x_0$ be large and positive, and choose $x_1 > x_0$ such that $\gamma (x_1) \neq \infty$.
 The Riccati equation (\ref{5aa}) may be linearised by writing

 Then $U$ extends to be analytic in the half-plane $H_0$ given by ${\rm Re} \, z > x_0$, and $U$ is real on $(x_0, \infty)$.
 For $x > x_0$, write $ C'(x) = \rho (x) C(x)$, where $\rho(x)$ is small and real, so that